EasyStreamDev/easystream_mobile_app/README.md

 ### Setup Flutter :
+A detailed guide for multiple platforms setup could be find : https://flutter.dev/docs/get-started/install/

+### Setup Android Studio :
-A detailed guide for multiple platforms setup could be find : https://flutter.dev/docs/get-started/install/ https://developer.android.com/studio/install
+A detailed guide for multiple platforms setup could be find : https://developer.android.com/studio/install

+### Launching App :

+1) connect your phone with adb (https://developer.android.com/studio/command-line/adb) or generate an emulator with android studio
+2) go to "pubspec.yaml" and clic on "Pub get" to get all the dependances
+3) go to main.dart and run the app with "Shift+F10"

 ## Project Strucure